DavisPL/rust-counterexamples/README.md

 ## Contributing

 We welcome contributions to this repository.
-Please follow the standard [Rust community guidelines](https://www.rust-lang.org/community) and adhere to the project's [code of conduct](CODE_OF_CONDUCT.md).
+Please follow the standard [Rust community guidelines](https://www.rust-lang.org/community).

 ### How to Contribute